JP EN

 Background

-In recent years, demonstrations of quantum supremacy by Google and later the University of Science and Technology of China, the establishment of IBM’s commercial quantum computer, and the D-Wave System’s 4,000-bit quantum annealing machines, quantum information processing has made remarkable progress.
-All of the above systems are based on superconducting qubits, but quantum computing systems based on other systems such as light, semiconductors, and ions are also being actively researched around the world.
+In recent years, demonstrations of quantum supremacy by Google and later the University of Science and Technology of China, the establishment of IBM’s commercial quantum computer, and the D-Wave System’s large quantum annealing machines, quantum information processing has made remarkable progress.
+All of the above systems are based on superconducting qubits, but quantum computing systems based on other systems such as ions, cold atoms, semiconductors, and light are also being actively researched around the world.

 Our targets

-Superconducting qubit is considered as the most suitable platform for the quantum computers.
-However, it also has its problems.
-The coherence time of superconducting qubit is still short, for example.
-Beside the superconducting qubit, qubits based on other physical systems, like photon, ion, atom and electron spin in quantum dot have been investigated earlier.
-In our division, spin qubit and optical qubit will also be investigated, along with the superconducting qubit.
+Besides the superconducting qubit, qubits based on other physical systems, like photon, ion, cold atom and electron spin in quantum dot have been investigated.
+In our division, optical qubits are also being investigated, along with the superconducting qubits.

 Fig. 1 Heart of the dilution refrigerator for superconducting qubits’ evaluation.
 Multiple wideband signal lines can be seen.